mafintosh/tiny-binary-heap/README.md

 # tiny-binary-heap

-Simple binary heap with no dependencies
+Tiny binary heap with no dependencies

 ```
 npm install tiny-binary-heap